 Lady.
-To bed, to bed; there's knocking at the gate.
-Come, come, come, give me your hand; what's done, cannot be undone.
+To bed, to bed; there's knocking at the gate: come, come, come, come, give me your hand: what's done, cannot be undone.
 To bed, to bed, to bed.
 [Exit Lady.
 Doct.
 Will she go now to bed?
 Gent.
 Directly.
 Doct.
 Foul whisp'rings are abroad; unnat'ral deeds Do breed unnat'ral troubles.
 Infected minds To their deaf pillows will discharge their Secrets.
-More needs she the Divine, than the Physician, God, God, forgive us all!
-Look after her; Remove from her the means of all annoyance, And still keep eyes upon her.
-So, good night.
+More needs she the Divine, than the Physician.
+God, God, forgive us all!
+Look after her, Remove from her the means of all annoyance, And still keep eyes upon her; so, good night.
 My mind she'as mated, and amaz'd my sight.
 I think, but dare not speak.
 Gent.
 Good night, good Doctor.
 [Exeunt.

+Gent: Good hight, good Doctor.

-Changes to a Field, with a Wood at distance.
+SCENE changes to a Field, with a Wood at distance.